Mercerenies/a-turtles-troll/README.md

 * ProtocolLib is now an optional dependency.
 If not present, `rainwater` will be disabled and a warning will be printed, but all other features will still function.
+* Discord integration: If DiscordSRV is present, then messages from this plugin will be shown on Discord.

 ### Version 1.24.1